John Kepe: Outlaw

 In early 1940 John Keppe was released from jail having completed his sentence and started living in a cave in the Boschberg mountain around Somerset East.
 Before the year was out, Sgt.
 Potgieter was transferred to the Somerset East area and started investigating a series of shop burglaries and random incidents of theft both in Somerset East and nearby areas like Cookhouse, Kommadagga, and Longhope.

 Many of these crimes were never officially linked to John Kepe.
 While many suspects were apprehended, the petty burlguries and incidences of stock theft (mainly sheep) did not cease.

 By the year 1950, local police were logging approximately one incident a week of stock theft and house burglaries from farmers in the Boschberg area.

 In the meantime, John Kepe had garnered a reputation among locals.

-Now, Kepe was at the height of his criminal prowess and began leaving mocking notes, taking care never to reveal his identity to the police.
-He would even join search parties and go on the hunt for himself.
+During this period of increased activity, Kepe left anonymous notes for the police and participated in search parties organized to locate him.

 Kepe had succeeded in keeping the true identity of mysterious Boschberg outlaw a secret, so much so that many locals in the area did not know who Kepe was until he was eventually arrested.

 While a few residents of Somerset East were aware of Kepe who would descend from the mountain from time to time to socialise at the community drinking hall, residents didn't know that Kepe was the wanted notorious thief and outlaw plaguing the area around the Boschberg.